The Essential Rental Property Maintenance Checklist for Landlords

 Items to Include on Your Rental Property Maintenance Checklist

 It is the landlord’s duty to meet the health and safety standards mandated by the state.
 By performing routine maintenance, landlords decrease the risk of developing costly damages and performing emergency repairs on their rental property.
-To keep your rentals in great shape, you’ll need to perform a variety of weekly, monthly, quarterly or seasonal, annual, and unexpected maintenance tasks.
+To keep your rentals in great shape, you’ll need to perform various weekly, monthly, quarterly, seasonal, annual, and unexpected maintenance tasks.

-Check out the table below to see the interior and exterior tasks that should be on your weekly preventive maintenance checklist.
+Check out the table below to see the interior and exterior tasks that should be on your weekly property management preventive maintenance checklist, as well as the supplies you need to stock up on if you intend to do the maintenance yourself.

 Interior Weekly Maintenance | Exterior Weekly Maintenance |